Haskeeb265/obsidian-vault/1 - Rough Notes/What are LLMs.md

 The underlying principle of LLMs is simple yet highly effective:
 	"**Its objective is to predict the next token, given a sequence of previous tokens**"

+- LLMs works on **tokens** a token is the unit of information for an LLM